Frequently Asked Questions

 Citations and Bibliographies

-What is a citation?
+- What is a citation?

 A citation is the information needed to identify a book or article: author, title, date, etc. For books, it will include the publisher and place of publication; for articles, it will include the title of the periodical, volume and page numbers.

-How do I format the citations in the bibliography of my paper?
+- How do I format the citations in the bibliography of my paper?

 Find out which style manual your professor would like you to use (the most common are APA and MLA), and get a copy of the manual; the library reference desks are one place to find the manuals.

-Using Videos
+Using DVDs and Streaming Videos

-How do I search for videos?
+- How do I search for DVDs?

-All videos are listed in Pegasus, the online catalog.
-To limit your search to videos only, use the search limits function and choose "Video recording" from the "Medium" menu.
+All videos are listed in the Library Catalog.
+To limit your search to videos only, use the dropdown box and choose "DVD/VHS/Streaming" from the "All Items" menu.

-What are the policies for checking out videos?
+- What are the policies for checking out videos?

-How do I arrange use of a VCR, DVD player, or other AV equipment?
+- How do I arrange use of a VCR, DVD player, or other AV equipment?

 Equipment is arranged by ITS Digital Media Services, rather than the libraries.
 For information, call the Help Desk at 8.4ITS.